mariano/disque-php/docs/README.md

      with the `WITHCOUNTERS` argument.
 The jobs will then contain two additional fields, the counters `nacks` and `additional-deliveries` for failure handling.
+  * `nohang`: a `bool`, if `true`, will prevent the command from blocking until a job becomes available, returning instantly instead.

 Return value: